Rowena Collins Rice: High Court appointment

 On 1 October 2020, Collins Rice was appointed a judge of the High Court, upon the retirement of Dame Anne Rafferty in the Court of Appeal, and she was assigned to the Queen's Bench Division.
-She was received the customary DBE and was appointed a Commander of the Order of the Bath in 2020.
+She received the customary DBE and was appointed a Commander of the Order of the Bath in 2020.

 Personal life

 In 1986, Rowena Collins married Hugh Rice (later known as Hugh Collins Rice); the couple adopted double-barreled surnames.
 They have two sons.